Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Abstract

 \section{Abstract}

 Neighbourhood watch is a concept allowing a community to distribute a complex security task in between all members.
-Members of the community carry out individual security tasks to contribute to the overall security of it.
-It reduces the workload of a particular individual while securing all members and allowing them to carry out a multitude of security tasks.
+Members carry out security tasks in a distributed and cooperative manner ensuring their mutual security and reducing the individual workload while increasing the overall security of the community.
 Wireless sensor networks (WSNs) are composed of resource-constraint independent battery driven computers as nodes communicating wirelessly.
-Security in WSNs is essential.
-Without sufficient security, an attacker is able to eavesdrop the communication, tamper monitoring results or deny critical nodes providing their service in a way to cut off larger network parts.
+Security in WSNs is essential to prevent attackers from eavesdropping, tampering monitoring results or denying critical nodes from providing their services and potentially cutting off larger network parts.
 The resource-constraint nature of sensor nodes prevents them from running full-fledged security protocols.
-Instead, it is necessary to assess the most significant security threats and implement specialised protocols.
-A neighbourhood-watch inspired distributed security scheme for WSNs has been introduced by Langendörfer.
-Its goal is to increase the variety of attacks a WSN can fend off.
+Instead, it is necessary to assess the most significant security threats and implement specialised security solutions.
+A neighbourhood watch inspired distributed security scheme for WSNs has been introduced by Langendörfer aiming to increase the variety of attacks a WSN can fend off.
+The framework intends to statically distribute requirement-based selections of online security means intended to cooperate in close proximity on large-scale static homogeneous WSNs.
 A framework of such complexity has to be designed in multiple steps.
-Here, we introduce an approach to determine distributions of security means on large-scale static homogeneous WSNs.
-Therefore, we model WSNs as undirected graphs in which two nodes connected iff they are in transmission range.
-The framework aims to partition the graph into $n$ distinct security means resulting in the targeted distribution.
-The underlying problems turn out to be NP hard and we attempt to solve them using linear programs (LPs).
-To evaluate the computability of the LPs, we generate large numbers of random $\lambda$-precision unit disk graphs (UDGs) as representation of WSNs.
-For this purpose, we introduce a novel $\lambda$-precision UDG generator to model WSNs with a minimal distance in between nodes. \keywords{Wireless Sensor Networks, Unit Disk Graphs, Graph Generator, Distributed Security Means, Neighbourhood Watch, Linear Programming}
+We determine suitable distributions of security means based on graph partitioning concepts.
+The partitioning algorithms we provide are NP-hard.
+To evaluate their computability, we implement them as $0-1$ linear programs (LPs) and test them on WSN models generated with our novel $\lambda$-precision unit disk graph (UDG) generator.